GrandCru/GoogleSheets/README.md

 Each __:spreadsheets__ list entry is a keyword list with parameters how to monitor a single spreadsheet:

 * __:id__ - Atom used as the name of the updater process and as part of key when saving data into ETS table.
-The id value is also passed to the `on_loaded` and `on_unchanged` methods.
 * __:sheets__ - List of worksheet names to load.
 If empty, all worksheets in spreadsheet area loaded.
 * __:poll_delay_seconds__ - Delay between updates.
 If 0, only the init phase loading is done.
 Default is 30.
-* __:callback__ - Module implementing GoogleSheets.Callback behaviour.
-It is required to implement this module in your application code.
+* __:parser__ - Module implementing GoogleSheets.Parser behaviour.
+If implemented, the parse/2 method of the module is called after CSV data has been loaded, but before a new entry is stored into ETS table.
 * __:loader__ - Module implementing [GoogleSheets.Loader](lib/google_sheets/loader.ex) behaviour.
 Default is [GoogleSheets.Loader.Docs](lib/google_sheets/loader/docs.ex)

 ### Mix gs.fetch task